This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider Boo Bamboo to be Cruelty-Free.

-Below is a screenshot of Boo Bamboo’s official animal testing statement:
+Below is a screenshot of what’s currently stated on Boo Bamboo’s website about its animal testing policy:

 In addition, I emailed Boo Bamboo to verify its animal testing policy and the following are a few of their responses: